splunk-soar-connectors/jira/release_notes/unreleased.md

 **Unreleased**
-* Removed unicode data-paths for custom fields from app json [PAPP-26627]
+* Removed the data paths of custom fields from the JSON file